Romantic restaurants in Manila

 Image credit: Lemuria

-For those who’ve always wanted to try French and Mediterranean food, but can’t wrap your tongue around the language, you can go for Lemuria’s 6-course or 9-course set meals (P2,100 and P3,100/person).
+For those who’ve always wanted to try French and Mediterranean food, but can’t wrap your tongue around the language, you can go for Lemuria’s 6-course Valentine’s Day set meal (P3,200/person).
 That means more time exchanging sweet nothings with your date, and less time trying to decipher the menu.

 These set meals include an amuse-bouche, appetizer, soup, pasta, sorbet, beef, and dessert, while the 9-course meal has an additional salad, seafood dish, and cheese plate.